BailinSong/docxdoclet_public/docxdoclet/README.md

 v2.0
 + Reads in a docx file ("template.docx" as default) and extracts the styles within the document.
 + Produces a docx documentation with the same style as in template.
-Adjust the template or take your companies standard docx template and add the key words
+Adjust the template or take your company's standard docx template.
 + uses docx4j (Apache License 2.0) instead of POI now

 v1.0